 The city of Boulder hosts free, guided hikes regularly on topics like bald eagle viewing, stargazing and ecology.
 Just check naturehikes.org for a schedule and feel free to join in.
 Boulder is one of the most active cities in the country, so you will find just about every kind of group activity on meetup.com: hiking, cycling, rock climbing and more.

 Whether you want to bike to a farm, see the city on an electric bike, or go on a food-tasting tour, Boulder’s tour guides tend to be a warm and welcoming bunch.
 You can choose from many options.

 Why not use your alone time to go inward?
 While some communities have a church on every corner, Boulder has a yoga studio on just about every corner.
 And we have yet to find one that doesn’t welcome drop-ins.

 Take a Scenic Drive

 Crank up the tunes (whatever your heart desires because it's just you, right?) and hit the road to cruise through some of the most beautiful scenery in Colorado.
 The Peak to Peak Scenic and Historic Byway is easy to access from Boulder, just head up Canyon Blvd. from downtown Boulder and drive for about 30 minutes until you get to Nederland, then turn north on Hwy.
 72. Or drive through some of Boulder County's most scenic farmland, with mountain backdrops and farm stands along the way.
-There are lots more scenic drives listed here.
+There are lots more scenic drives to choose from.

 Where to Eat

 If you’re looking to just grab a seat and make conversation with the bar staff, look no further than the beautifully designed perch at Salt.
-Other great counters: Japango, Pizzeria Locale or Oak at Fourteenth.
+Other great counters: Japango, Pizzeria Alberico or Oak at Fourteenth.

 Party of One